ASTex-ICube/semiproctex/README.md

 These binaries include a **real-time/interactive semi-procedural texture synthesizer and designer on GPU**.
 Trade-off between real-time/interactive texture synthesis design to longer high-quality results depending on user options (e.g.: "smart" initialization to initialize our optimization-based algorithm to keep the fine grain of input images).

- Yes, you can edit structures on-the-fly and navigate (translate, rotate, even zoom [zoom is a prototype version]), depending on selected options! :) Some videos will be available soon.
+ Yes, you can edit structures on-the-fly and navigate (translate, rotate, even zoom in a prototype version), depending on selected options! :)

  ![semiproctex](Images/semiproctex_tools_1024.png)